 Urine tests may show 'false-positive' results for strong painkillers called 'opiates' in people taking Levofloxacin tablets.
-If your doctor is due to take a urine test, tell them you are taking Levofloxacin tablets.
+If your doctor has prescribed a urine test, tell your doctor you are taking Levofloxacin tablets.

 Tuberculosis tests

 This medicine may cause "false negative" results for some tests used in laboratory to search for the bacteria causing tuberculosis.